owlhowl/Random-Points-Figures/README.md

-# Serpinsky Figures
+# Figures made with random point generation between origins
-This is a Processing (3.5.4) Serpinsky geometric figures sketch, made using chaos, but you choose number of points and can also drag them on the screen and see what happens.
+This is a Processing (3.5.4) geometric figures sketch, made using chaos, but you choose number of points and can also drag them on the screen and see what happens.
+There are options in the code to either enable the grid and snapping to grid.

-Sometimes they may look like a 3D figures but it's only an illusion.
+Sometimes these figures may look like the 3D figures but it's only an illusion.

 Here are some of them: